 Option Description Use all displays in full screen If you have a second display connected to your Mac, by default when you switch to Full Screen mode, Windows is displayed only on one display.
-Grant Lagrange And San You can choose which display Windows is shown on by dragging its window to that display and then clicking the Full Screen icon To extend Windows across all your displays, select Use all displays in full screen.
-To state the state of the state Activating virtual machine shows all its spaces When Use all displays in full screen is selected, you can also choose Activating virtual machine shows all its spaces.
-With this option selected, click the virtual machine on any of your displays and it will appear on all displays.
-It's useful when you switched some of your displays to a space that doesn't belong to the virtual machine and then decide to return to the virtual machine and make it displayed on all connected monitors again.
-Optimize full screen for games If you use a virtual machine to play video games in Full Screen view mode, select Optimize full screen for games.
+GCASSALAGO ASSALAGO You can choose which display Windows is shown on by dragging its window to that display and then clicking the Full Screen icon .
+To extend Windows across all your displays, select Use all displays in full screen.
+Control of the contro Show and hide spaces on all displays simultaneously If you selected to show your virtual machine on all displays when it switches to Full Screen, you can also choose Show and hide spaces on all displays simultaneously .
+With this option selected, when you click the virtual machine on one of your displays, it appears on all other displays.
+And when you switch focus to something else on one of your displays, virtual machine spaces hide on all other monitors.
+Optimize full screen for games If you use a virtual machine to play video games in Full Screen view mode, select Optimize full screen for games .
 With this option selected, macOS Dock, menu bar and notifications will not be displayed.
 To release the mouse input, press Ctrl + Alt.
 Use Windows gamma settings If you're using the virtual machine to play video games, the virtual machine may need to temporarily change your Mac's display gamma setting to properly display different visual effects.
-To allow the virtual machine to change gamma settings, select Use Windows gamma settings.
+To allow the virtual machine to change gamma settings, select Use Windows gamma settings .
 This option works in the Full Screen view mode only.

-Scale to fit screen Use this menu to configure how the virtual machine is displayed when working in Full Screen: Off.
+Scale to fit screen

+Use this menu to configure how the virtual machine is displayed when working in Full Screen:

+- Off.
 If Parallels Tools are installed, the virtual machine resolution matches that of the Mac.
 If Parallels Tools aren't installed, the virtual machine resolution remains unchanged.
 If it is lower than that of the Mac, the virtual machine is displayed on the black background.
-If higher, the virtual machine has scroll bars.
-Auto.
+If higher, the virtual machine has scroll bars. - Auto.
 If Parallels Tools are installed, the virtual machine resolution matches that of the Mac.
 If Parallels Tools aren't installed, the virtual machine resolution remains unchanged.
 If it is lower than that of the Mac, the virtual machine is displayed on the black background.
-If higher, the virtual machine is entirely displayed on the screen without any scroll bars.
-Keep ratio: No matter whether Parallels Tools are installed or not, the virtual machine resolution remains unchanged.
+If higher, the virtual machine is entirely displayed on the screen without any scroll bars. - Keep ratio: No matter whether Parallels Tools are installed or not, the virtual machine resolution remains unchanged.
 If it is lower than that of the Mac, the virtual machine is displayed on the black background.
-If higher, the virtual machine is entirely displayed on the screen without any scroll bars.
-Stretch: No matter whether Parallels Tools are installed or not, the virtual machine resolution remains unchanged but the virtual machine is stretched to occupy the whole screen.
+If higher, the virtual machine is entirely displayed on the screen without any scroll bars. - Stretch: No matter whether Parallels Tools are installed or not, the virtual machine resolution remains unchanged but the virtual machine is stretched to occupy the whole screen.